WiccaCrow/webserver/README.md

 Description: Contains map of script extensions and executables script should be passed to.

-For compiled scripts extension should be changed to .cgi and executable field must be empty
+For compiled scripts extension MUST be changed to .cgi and executable field MUST be empty.
 ```

 ---